Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 4: Enter the business name of the seller

 Step 5: Describe the property being purchased for resale.
-Be sure to be descriptive and use either an itemized list or a general description.
+Be descriptive and use either an itemized list or a general description.

 Step 6: Enter the name, signature title, address, and phone number of the purchaser